OLEV Grant: A Complete Guide

 Additional grant in Scotland

-Through the Energy Saving Trust Scotland, the Scottish Government offers Scottish residents an additional grant of up to £300, on top of the EVHS grant.
+Through the Energy Saving Trust Scotland, the Scottish Government offers Scottish residents an additional grant of up to £250 (or £350 for those in the most remote areas of Scotland), on top of the EVHS grant.

 Just as with the EVHS grant, and in addition to it, Pod Point assists our Scottish customers to take advantage of this grant through the standard ordering process.